 - Monstrous fathers in contemporary film and fiction (with Sociology);

 - Literature of the 1984-5 miners' strike;

 - The mutilated body and affect in Gothic drama and film;

 - Violent masculinities in contemporary Gothic fiction;

 - The language of transformation in Buffy the Vampire Slayer (with Linguistics);

 She currently has seven Ph.D students working on the following topics:

 - Folk devils in contemporary American Gothic and crime fiction;

 - New media technologies and hauntings;

 - Gothic in contemporary children's fiction;

-- Young adult Gothic femininities in contemporary adaptations of fairy tale;
+- Young adult Gothic femininities and contemporary fairy tales;